iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

                     {
                         "type":"string"
                     },
-                    "description":"the addresses the daemon listens on",
+                    "description":"the addresses and port the daemon listens on", "required":true
-                    "required":true
-                },
-                "listening_port":
-                {
-                        "type":"number",
-                        "description":"the port used by the daemon to listen to incoming connections", "required":true
                 },
                 "timestamp":
                 {